 “but deliver us from evil.”
 We ask for protection from the devil.

-Sometime today, even late this evening when all is said and done, reflect slowly on the words of this incredible gift of a prayer and allow the Lord Jesus to hold you safe within his most Sacred Heart.
+Sometime today, even late this evening when all is said and done, reflect slowly on the words of this incredible gift of this prayer, the only one Jesus taught us, and allow Him to hold you safe within his most Sacred Heart.